Christopher P. Ramey

 THT: What is the best advice you ever received?

 CPR: My father, in particular, found lessons to teach in most experiences.
 Mother and Father taught us to be lifelong learners.
 I’ve learned to love reading, learning and teaching.
 I’d like to think a ‘pearl of wisdom’ from every book I’ve ever read sticks with me.
-I hope that I’ve taught my children the lessons my parents taught me.
+I hope that I’ve taught my children the lessons and values that my parents taught me.
 To those points, I have tried to live a balanced life, not be judgmental, to be loyal and to help others.

 THT: Is there a common thread that runs through all great products?